navidrome/website/content/en/docs/installation/docker.md

 - read **and write** access to `/data`, where it creates its database and cache
 - read access to `/music`

 Both must be granted to the `UID:GID` you put in the `user` directive.
+Run `id -u` and `id -g` to see the IDs of your own account, and `ls -n /path/to/your/music/folder` to see which IDs own your music.
+Whatever numbers you pick, use the same ones in the `user` directive and in the commands below.

 The two folders fail in different ways, so the logs tell you which one is wrong.

 #### The data folder is not writable